 If you’ve had enough of cordon bleu cuisine and are simply looking for somewhere a little different, there are plenty of restaurants in South Africa that you can go for a bite that are a little more unique.

 South Africa is a gourmand’s paradise.
-But, if you’ve had enough of cordon bleu cuisine and are simply looking for somewhere a little different, there are plenty of places that you can go for a bite that are a little more unique.
+But, if you’ve had enough of haute cuisine and want somewhere a little different, there are plenty of places available.

 Eat between two oceans

-South Africa is one of the few places in the world where you can eat in between two oceans, but it must be the only place in the world where baboons steal your food whilst you’re doing so.
+South Africa is one of the few places in the world where you can eat between two oceans; it’s certainly the only place in the world where baboons steal your food.
 The Two Oceans Restaurant in Cape Town has a spectacular view out over False Bay where the Indian and the Atlantic Oceans meet.
-Looking out over the edge of the restaurant balcony you can even see a change in color at the point where the two oceans meet.
-If you’re lucky you can even spot a whale whilst dining, particularly in September when they come close to the shore in order to breed.
+Looking out over the edge of the balcony, you can even see a change in color where the oceans meet.
+If you’re lucky, you’ll even spot a whale while dining; this is particularly the case in September when they come close to the shore in order to breed.

-“Carnivore” definitely isn’t a restaurant for vegetarians, but then the name gives that much away.
-South Africa’s version of Kenya’s flag-ship restaurant is based in Johannesburg’s Misty Hills Hotel.
+Carnivore definitely isn’t a restaurant for vegetarians, but then the name gives that much away.
+South Africa’s version of Kenya’s flagship restaurant is based in Johannesburg’s Misty Hills Hotel.
 Although the menu varies due to seasonality, it always features four types of exotic game.
-The crocodile meat tastes remarkably like chicken, and ostrich, zebra, gnu and kudu have all been known to feature on the buffets.
+The crocodile meat tastes remarkably like chicken; ostrich, zebra, gnu, and kudu all feature on the buffets.
 The best thing about Carnivore is that it’s an all-you-can-eat restaurant.
-So if you want to attempt to eat a whole croc in one sitting, then this is the place to go.
+If you want to try to eat a whole crocodile in one sitting, this is the place to go.

 Prison restaurants must be popular in South Africa as the country has two.
-However, Pollsmoor Mess in Cape Town and Drakenstein A La Carte in Paarl aren’t prison-themed restaurants; no, these restaurants are housed in genuine prisons.
-The waiters aren’t just serving food, they’re also serving time and, whilst questions are permitted, you aren’t allowed to hand over cash to your waiter although tips can be placed in a sealed box afterwards.
-The food at both prisons is fantastically cheap and all the inmates have received qualifications and training in the positions that they hold.
+However, Pollsmoor Mess in Cape Town and Drakenstein A La Carte in Paarl aren’t prison-themed restaurants; no, these restaurants are in genuine prisons.
+The waiters aren’t just serving food; they’re also serving time.
+While asking questions is possible, you can’t hand over cash to your waiter.
+Tips go in a sealed box afterward.
+The food at both prisons is affordable and all inmates have qualifications for the positions that they hold.
 However, both prisons are extremely popular so you’ll need to make reservations in advance.

 In South Africa, the Observatory Restaurant in Gauteng is the place to go to look through the largest professional telescope in the Southern Hemisphere.
 Search for supernovas as you await your soup, or track comets in between courses.
 The food at this restaurant is fantastic: starters include minestrone soup with truffle oil, whilst mains like polenta and haloumi oriental duck prove that astronomy and gastronomy make a very fine duo indeed.